MatrixAINetwork/MATRIX_AI/README.md

 ##### Upgradable and Safe VM

 - Go on with the development of "Patched Contract", and go through code structures based on step-by-step debugging;

+- Completed the development work of Transaction Function Recognition, and extended on the map data structure in statedb;

+- Determined the implementation plan of patch permission authentication mechanism, focusing on the authentication scheme based on account address;